kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_light_meter.md

 The Light Meter tool measures a flashlight's beam distance, which is how far it can project usable light.

-## Testing Flashlight Beam Distance
+## Testing flashlight beam distance
 To measure a flashlight's beam distance:

 1. Go into a dark room.